Hagellach37/osm_monitoring_tool/README.md

   - calculate statistics and add to statistics file --> uses get_diff_stats.py
   - wait 15 minutes, then start again with 2.1

+Issues:
+- you may change the waiting time (in seconds) at lines 60 and 106

 ## Description for individual scripts